marhthing/CBT_PHP/replit.md

 This project is a Computer-Based Testing (CBT) Portal designed for secondary schools.
 Its primary purpose is to provide a comprehensive platform for administering online tests.
 Key capabilities include secure test management, a robust question bank, detailed result tracking, and real-time test administration.
 The system features role-based access for students, teachers, and administrators, aiming to streamline the testing process in an educational setting.

+## Migration Status: COMPLETED (August 2, 2025)
+Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database integration.
+All authentication and core functionality verified working.

 # User Preferences

 Preferred communication style: Simple, everyday language.